Don’t Bank on Them –

 Well, it sufficed for the time being.
 But when I got married and we took out a mortgage to buy a house here, I took the opportunity to change to Handelsbanken, or ‘Trade Bank’.
 Also one of the top four, but marginally less ruthless.

-In the meantime, back in the UK, I’d got a bit annoyed with Lloyds and decided to switch my account somewhere that was simply going to use my money to maintain the standard of living of its shareholders.
+In the meantime, back in the UK, I’d got a bit annoyed with Lloyds and decided to switch my account somewhere that wasn’t simply going to use my money to maintain the standard of living of its shareholders.
 A building society would have been a good idea.
 But having sold my house in Britain to raise a deposit for our house mortgage in Sweden, I no longer had a British address.
 So that ruled out most mutuals in the form of building societies – at that time at least.

 So I opened an account with the Co-op bank.
 It was owned by its customers and offered expat accounts – so no Brit address required.
 It was not super-efficient but that, I felt, was a small price to pay for altruism.
 It fell from grace somewhat when we visited Australia and stopped en route in Thailand.
 Since I had used a cash machine there without getting permission from the bank first, they stopped my card.
 As I found out at our first stop in Melbourne.
 Luckily we were staying with friends who kept us afloat and allowed me to use their phone while I bawled out a poor guy in a call centre.
 Eventually he gave in to the invective and restored the card to its usable state.
 This came as a relief.
 We were due to stay for another six weeks.

 But all good things come to an end.
 And so do some well-intentioned but space-wasting things.
 As it turned out, it was not only my own case the bank failed to be on.
-The management was rotten to the core and the bank soon found itself in a huge financial hole belly up.
+The management was rotten to the core and the bank soon found itself in a huge financial hole, belly up.
 First to go were the expat accounts, shortly followed by the mutuality as a group of American venture capitalists bought it out.
 If I hadn’t been pushed, I would have jumped anyway.

 Eventually I got the OK.
 Then came the pandemic and I never got to PNG anyway.
-So it goes.

 On the plus side, HSBC came good when we were in Sri Lanka.
 Our hotel there was also a little out of the way and the nearest cash machine was a couple of km from home in the gate of a Piaggio factory.
 Don’t ask.
 The last time I used my card there, there was a power cut in the middle of the transaction and the plastic got gobbled up without being spat out.
 HSBC offered to send a new card out but it wasn’t worth the hassle.
 We had our Swedish cards to get by with.
-But they did manage to retrieve and restore the money I’d requested and had never been delivered from the ATM.
+But they did manage to retrieve and restore the money that’d been requested and never delivered from the ATM.

 ‘Take off your hat!’
 I looked up and sure enough there was a CCTV camera above me.
 Then I looked out.
 The disembodied voice must have emanated from the bank behind the box.
 I whipped off the sunhat and smiled, somewhat aggressively at the camera.
 Obviously if I used a card twice I must have stolen it.
 By some twisted logic.

 Usch!
-As they say over here.
+As they say over here, by way of variety.

 Still, overall I wasn’t enchanted with my offshore British, Hong Kong and Shanghai Bank, which was earning buckets for its shareholders – much of it from suspect sources.